 After the widespread financial crises of the late 1990s, developing countries and especially EMEs embarked on a path of rapid foreign reserve accumulation.
 In part, reserve growth reflected export-oriented growth strategies, but another motivation was to build precautionary liquid hard-currency balances that could be deployed in the event of an internal or external financial crisis.
 Accordingly, as the EMEs' financial sectors grew, so did their holdings of reserves (Obstfeld, Shambaugh, and Taylor [2010]).
 Figure 3 depicts the evolution of reserves since 1990.
 Advanced country reserves have risen moderately over two decades, but the reserves of emerging and developing countries have grown explosively and now stand at around one-third of the holders' group GDP.
-This means, of course, that poorer countries' reserve holdings constitute a comparable fraction of the GDP of the advanced country and the advanced countries.
+This means, of course, that poorer countries' reserve holdings constitute a large fraction of the GDP of the advanced countries-large enough to affect materially the latter countries' capital markets.

 For the holders, the great attraction of reserves is that they provide instantaneous and unconditional liquidity.
-But even at the level of the individual holder, there are downsides: reserves may come at a high quasi-fiscal cost (costs also incurred if reserves should depreciate against domestic currency), and these costs may be incurred even if the marginal liquidity value of the reserves is illusory (because the reserves have short-term private foreign-currency debt as an offsetting counterpart on the national balance sheet).
+But even at the level of the individual holder, there are downsides: reserves may come at a high quasi-fiscal cost (costs also incurred if reserves should depreciate against domestic currency), and these costs may be incurred even if

+Figure 3 Foreign Exchange Reserves of Emerging/Developing and Advanced Countries the marginal liquidity value of the reserves is illusory (because the process of reserve acquisition generated an equal short-term private foreign-currency debt as an offsetting counterpart on the national balance sheet).